d3plus/d3plus-text/README.md

 [width]: 700
 [height]: 75

-## Getting Started
+## Wrapping SVG Text with TextBox

-Without a doubt, the most commonly used aspect of this module is [textBox](https://github.com/d3plus/d3plus-text#textBox), which is used for intelligently wrapping SVG text.
-At it's core, you can simply pass along data points with "text" values and the generator will add them to the page using a set of defaults.
+Without a doubt, the most commonly requested part of the [d3plus-text](https://github.com/d3plus/d3plus-text) module is [textBox](http://d3plus.org/docs/#TextBox), which is used for intelligently wrapping SVG text.
+At it's core, it accepts an array of data points containing `"text"` keys and adds them to the page using a set of defaults.
 Here is a data array containing 3 different sentences to be wrapped:

 ```js
 var data = [